Tierion/boltwall/README.md

 There are three main stages to the authentication flow with LSATS:

 1. When a request is made to protected route, a `402 Payment Required` response is sent back.
    This includes a `WWW-Authenticate` header with an LSAT.
-This is a base64-encoded "challenge" that includes a macaroon (read more below to learn how these work) and an invoice.
+This is an encoded "challenge" that includes a macaroon (read more below to learn how these work) and an invoice value.

 1. The consumer of the API extracts and pays the invoice from the LSAT.
 After payment, a payment preimage should be revealed that acts as a cryptographically verifiable proof of payment.